abdulsaleh/asyncio-for-ai/src/introduction.md

 ## About me

 Hi!
-My name is Abdul.
-I'm a software engineer at Google, where I build infrastructure for Gemini fine-tuning and batch inference.
+I'm Abdul.
+I build infrastructure for Gemini fine-tuning and batch inference at Google.
 I care about making AI development easier, faster, and more accessible.

 If you find this guide helpful, check out my blog at [abdulsaleh.dev](https://www.abdulsaleh.dev/).